katluk/disaster-ninja-fe/src/features/create_layer/readme.md

 *

-## How it work
+## How it works

-1. layerSideBarButtonControllerAtom add "Create layer" button in side bar (layerSideBarButtonControllerAtom).
-This button create new layer on click.
+1. layerSideBarButtonControllerAtom adds "Create layer" button in side bar (layerSideBarButtonControllerAtom).
+This button creates new layer on click.
-2. editableLayersListResource atom load enabled user layers
+2. editableLayersListResource atom loads enabled user layers
-3. editableLayersControlsAtom - create logical_layer (visible in layers panel) for every layer from editableLayersListResource
+3. editableLayersControlsAtom - creates logical_layer (visible in layers panel) for every layer from editableLayersListResource
-4. editableLayersLegendsAndSources - create legends and sources for enabled layers
+4. editableLayersLegendsAndSources - creates legends and sources for enabled layers
-5. editTarget - contain if of layer that user edit and info about what part of layer edited right now - layer info or layer features
+5. editTarget - contains id of layer that user edits and info about what part of layer is editing right now - layer info or layer features
-   Depending on editTarget state <EditFeaturesOrLayerPanel /> show layer dit form, or feature edit form, or nothing if layer not selected.
+   Depending on editTarget state <EditFeaturesOrLayerPanel /> shows layer edit form, or feature edit form, or nothing - if layer is not selected.
-6. openDrawToolsInFeatureEditMode activate draw tools when editTarget point to edit feature state
+6. openDrawToolsInFeatureEditMode activates draw tools when editTarget point to edit feature state
-7. editableLayerSettingsAtom contain settings of custom fields in features properties.
+7. editableLayerSettingsAtom contains settings of custom fields in features properties.
 Used for form.
-8. currentSelectedPoint handle updates of selected features, while currentEditedLayerFeatures contain all features of current layer
+8. currentSelectedPoint handles updates of selected features, while currentEditedLayerFeatures contains all features of current layer
-9. editableLayerControllerAtom create, delete and handle updates of while layer
+9. editableLayerControllerAtom creates, deletes and handles updates of while layer

 ### Interaction with the core